Ticafblanc/webserv/Doc/http_server/README.md

    {
      //close(server_fd);    //We omint this part because it would cause error ......................................
-     This part is parsing the message from AbaseSocket, read path file, write file back to AbaseSocket ...
+     This part is parsing the message from Socket, read path file, write file back to Socket ...
      ....
      .....